SAP-archive/btp-extend-workflow-cai-msteams/Part4/README.md

 ![Deploy](./images/u4_cf_push.png)

 ### 2.9.
-Download the Destination file **bpmworkflowruntime_mail** and import in BTP Cockpit to setup mail server information used from workflow service
+Download the Destination file **bpmworkflowruntime_mail** and import in SAP BTP Cockpit to setup mail server information used from workflow service

 * Download the destination file
     ```